sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
-- Have Contact endpoint send me an email
 - Create Docker container to serve Express
 - Create Docker container to serve Vue
 - Dynamically get all images from folder for frontend